federicaulzurrun/porfolio_setup_mobileFirst/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- **-Making the page responsive** : making the web responsive for every type of screen.
+- **-Making the page  more responsive** : Adding more than 1 breaking point.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>